-Whether you live hundreds of miles away or you reside right here in Sacramento, for post weight loss plastic surgery, you owe it to yourself to find out more about our practice and board-certified plastic surgeon, Dr. David Kaufman.
+Whether you live hundreds of miles away or you reside right here in Sacramento, for post weight loss plastic surgery, you owe it to yourself to find out more about our practice and our board-certified plastic surgeons.

 Cosmetic Surgeon or Plastic Surgeon

 The terms “cosmetic surgeon” and “plastic surgeon” aren’t interchangeable; they actually represent two very different levels of specialization.
 In most states, including California, almost any physician can call himself or herself a cosmetic surgeon and offer facial procedures, breast augmentation and even surgery after weight loss.
 However, while many of these doctors do good work, their levels of training and experience vary quite a bit.

 For your post weight loss body contouring, you’ll want to choose a plastic surgeon.
 Plastic surgeons complete residencies focused specifically on plastic surgery, meaning they have years of experience working under the guidance of experts in the field.
 Most perform hundreds of reconstructive and cosmetic procedures under supervision before entering private practice.
 Plastic surgeons in private practice may perform cosmetic surgery mostly or exclusively, and they may even call themselves cosmetic surgeons.
 But those who perform cosmetic surgery without formal training in plastic surgery should not refer to themselves as plastic surgeons.